ul. Szeroka 24

 Regular services were held in the Old Synagogue (Alta Shul) until 1941.
 It was built most probably soon after the forced exodus of Kraków Jews to Kazimierz (they were blamed for the fire of 1494, which devastated eight streets around Szczepański square).
 The original building was appended from the eastern side to the defensive walls of Kazimierz.
 50 years later, the synagogue burned down, and its reconstruction, entrusted to Matteo Gucci, a builder and architect from Florence, included the addition of the cantors’ room (on the southern side), and a hall for women on the northern one.
 Although enriched with renaissance elements including the high parapet, windows culminating in semicircles, and Tuscan columns inside, the Gothic character of the synagogue has been retained.
 The premises together with a building added for the authorities of the commune provided for the religious and administrative centre of the Jewish community in Kazimierz.
 In the following centuries, the synagogue was repeatedly destroyed by fires and pillaging during the turmoil of wars.
 Each time it was renewed and rebuilt.
 In 1923, the land around the synagogue was brought down to the level of the 15th century, and a small synagogue museum was organised in the rooms over the front porch.

 The renovation conducted in the 1950s after the destruction dealt by the Nazi Germans during the Second World War (including even the Gothic vaulting and renaissance columns) returned some of the former splendour to the synagogue.
-In 1959, the Jewish Congregation entrusted the historical structure to the Historical Museum of the City of Kraków to have a permanent exhibition on the history and culture of Kraków Jews arranged here.
+In 1959, the Jewish Congregation entrusted the historical structure to the Historical Museum of the City of Kraków (today: Museum of Krakow) to have a permanent exhibition on the history and culture of Kraków Jews arranged here.

 The interiors of the oldest synagogue preserved in Kraków, standing in the heart of the former Jewish city, let us become familiar with the history and culture of Kraków’s Jews.